-You may have read that student loans forgiven under IBR and PAYE result in higher taxes.
+You may have read that student loans forgiven under IBR and PAYE cause higher taxes.
 This is technically true.
 The IRS treats any forgiven debt as ordinary income.
 Fortunately, there is an important exception that applies only to Public Service Student Loan Forgiveness.
 If the government forgives your loans under this program, there is no additional tax to pay.

 Generally speaking, your employer will have to consider you a full-time employee.
 If you work multiple part-time eligible public service jobs, you can also qualify for PSLF.
 You just need to average at least 30 hours per week combined.
 More details on the hourly requirements are available here.

 Absolutely not.
 Companies that charge you to consolidate your loans or to sign you up for Public Service Loan Forgiveness should not get your business.
 They are charging you for free government services that you can do yourself.
 If they advertise special relationships with the Department of Education, they are lying.
 No such relationships exist, and government agencies are going on the offensive to shut down this behavior.

 If you want to pay them just so you can have an “expert” there to prevent you from making a mistake, you will only make things worse.
 While this process can be a bit confusing, adding another party only increases the risk of an error.
 Anyone who played a game of telephone as a child knows that the more people involved in relaying information, the more likely it is to get scrambled.
 This is not a service provided by reputable companies, and it is a waste of your money.

 Yes.
 As long as you are working for an eligible employer during the time your payment is zero, these months will count towards forgiveness.